mino29/ghostly-greeter/README.md

 I want you guys to enjoy this theme as much as I do, so I'm sharing the Original PSD file that I used to make this.

+You can find the .psd file in the source folder `ghostly-greeter-src.psd`

 Here the layer structure:

 ![Photoshop file](./screenshots/psd-mods.png)